alexinslc/Chocolatey-Packages/Becoming-a-Chocolatier-with-PowerShell.md

 ## The Basics
 As far as I know, there are basically 2 different ways to build [Chocolatey] packages.
 1. Manually building and maintaining packages.
-2. Automatically building and maintaining packages.
+2. Automatically building and maintaining packages using templates.

 In this article, I will be focusing on the 2nd way, automatically.
 I also make the assumption you are using PowerShell v4.